jrdnh/respread/README.md

 pip install git+https://github.com/jordanhitchcock/respread.git
 ```

-The package is in alpha status and may undergo substantial changes.
+The package is in alpha status and may undergo material changes.

 ------------------------------
 ## Contribute or ask questions